I thought about a lot of different things over the weekend.

 I fear the return of bad days.
 I worry about post-natal depression and about the uncertainty of the future – I worry that I could be brought down by troubles I know nothing about, or simply because depression likes to sneak up on you when everything else is going swimmingly.

-That the first step in overpowering any mental illness is to admit it, to acknowledge that it’s there and therefore acknowledge that it’s something that can be fought.
+The first step in overpowering any mental illness is to admit it, to acknowledge that it’s there and therefore acknowledge that it’s something that can be fought.

 I no longer believe I will live with depression for the rest of my life but I do believe I will be susceptible to it, that I need to be vigilant.
 But I am at peace with that, and if it wants to creep back into my life, I am prepared and I am ready.